psfrolov/psfrolov.github.io/app/_posts/2015-04-10-resource-management-with-explicit-template-specializations.md

 ---
-title: Resource Management with Explicit Template Specializations
+title: Resource Management with Explicit Template Specialisations
 tags: [C++, Generic Programming, Windows API]
 description: |
   This article shows how to build an RAII wrapper with the help of